A glossary of terms related to female convicts is provided here.

 Old Hobart Gaol: This was the first gaol built in Hobart, in 1817, and was located on the south-west corner of Macquarie and Murray Streets.
 It mainly housed male prisoners, but before the Hobart Town Female Factory opened there was a room for female prisoners.
 The gallows were located in the yard of the gaol.
 The gaol closed in 1854.

-On the Town: This phrase normally meant that the female convict had worked as a prostitute.
+On the Town: This phrase normally meant that a woman had worked as a prostitute.
+It could imply merely that she was living on parish charity.

 Permission to Marry: From 1829 to 1857, convicts in Van Diemen's Land were required to seek permission to marry from the Lieutenant-Governor, even if only one of them was a convict.
 It was usually the male who applied for permission to marry.